 Roy Howard Papers (1892-1964).
 MSA 1, The Media School Archive, Indiana University Libraries, Bloomington, Indiana.
 The Papers also contain a sequence of cablegrams, sent to and from Howard after his armistice one and while he was still in Brest.
 They are to be found in the Papers following a letter from Marshall Coles to Naoma Lowensohn, dated 25 April 1957.

 Arthur Hornblow Jr, ‘The Amazing Armistice: Inside Story of the Premature Peace Report’.
 Published originally in The Century Magazine, November 1921, pp90-99.
 Available online.

 The article was selected for inclusion in a collection of narrative writing, compiled by J.W.
 Cunliffe and G.R.
 Lomer with the title Writing of Today: Models of Journalistic Prose.
 It is in Part B. Narrative Articles, pp. 67-73.
 (Third Edition.
 New York, 1923.)
 Available Online.

-Reader’s Digest magazine published a condensed version of it in its November 1936 issue, the same year Roy Howard’s memoir appeared in Webb Miller’s book.
+Reader’s Digest magazine published a condensed version of the November 1921 article in its November 1936 issue, the same year Howard’s memoir appeared in Miller’s book.

 Arthur and Leonora Hornblow Papers.
 Margaret Herrick Library, Academy of Motion Picture Arts and Sciences.
 Beverly Hills, California.